‘Nashville’ Fans Hit Back At Connie Britton After It’s Confirmed She Quit

 But as viewers slammed Britton amid the quitting revelation, Nashville is now preparing to move forward without Connie.

 Though Nashville fans still aren’t happy about Britton’s decision to quit, E!
-News reported last week that Connie will be replaced by two actresses when the series returns in the summer.
+News reported last week that Connie would be replaced by two actresses when the series returns in the summer.

 Former Hart of Dixie and The OC actress Rachel Bilson was announced as the newest Nashville cast member following Connie’s departure, while former Empire actress Kaitlyn Doubleday will also be heading to the country music drama in the wake of Britton’s leaving when the country music drama returns to TV later this year.